CO Lab Manual

 True!

-%rdx is usually used to store the forth argument and, also, it is commonly used as loop counter.
+rdx is usually used to store the fourth argument and it is commonly used as loop counter.

 False!

-rdx is storing the third argument, while rcx is storing the forth argument and is commonly used as loop counter.
+rdx is storing the third argument, while rcx is storing the fourth argument and is commonly used as a loop counter.

 True!